Reality is only an extension of history.

 Agencies

 Each Command Center consists of 9 agencies (one of which is always under the direct reign of the commander and the governing body).
-You can see the agencies and their directors on the Town interface of the base of operations for the faction.
-After elected, the commander can assign leaders from other unions/cabals from the same faction as agency directors, and the members of the same union as the directors can claim their daily agency reward from the Towns interface of the faction's base of operations.
+You can see the agencies and their directors on the Town interface of the headquarters for the faction.
+After elected, the commander can assign leaders from other unions/cabals from the same faction as agency directors, and the members of the same union as the directors can claim their daily agency reward from the Towns interface of the faction's headquarter.

 Please note that one leader can only work as director of one single division; the same goes for commanders.
 Moreover, players can only claim daily rewards from one division.
 A "promise to assign division positions" is a means to win over other unions/cabals, so commanders should consider the pros and cons carefully before deciding to assign.